 A college education with a liberal arts background, such as communications or customer service can provide the type of skills needed to meet the needs of passengers.
 This type of education background can also help you stand out from a crowd of applicants.

 Flight attendants must have strong communication skills in order to explain safety equipment, answer ticketing questions and calm passengers in the event of turbulence or delayed departure.
 The BLS suggests that a major in communications or public relations may be advantageous when applying for a flight attendant job.
 Other BLS recommendations include coursework in hospitality or tourism.

 Applicants must pass a physical and a criminal background check.
 Height requirements vary according to the size of the aircraft.
 Further, flight attendants must complete a three to six week training program upon hire and pass a proficiency exam as part of mandated Federal Aviation Administration certification.
 A valid passport, English proficiency and willingness to relocate may also be required.
 Some airlines will not hire applicants with visible tattoos or body piercings.

-As with any educational program, it’s advisable to ask how many graduates have secured jobs in the field before making a decision to enroll.
+Lastly, it’s advisable to ask how many graduates have secured jobs in the field before making a decision to enroll.
 Also determine if the program is fully accredited.
-Because there are far more applicants than openings for flight attendants, you may wish to prepare for a different career in the travel industry that could provide an income while you gain skills that can strengthen your application.
+Fully accredited schools will make a better impression on your resume.
+Keep in mind that there are far more applicants than openings for flight attendants so you may wish to prepare for a different career in the travel industry that could provide an income while you gain skills that can strengthen your application.
 For instance, you may enjoy working in an airline reservations department or a travel agency.